Richard Onslow (Parliamentarian): Portrait and heraldry

 Crest (Onslow): A falcon as in the arms, preying on a partridge or.

 The Victoria County History blazons for Onslow: Argent a fesse gules between 6 Cornish choughs.

 A portrait of Sir Richard Onslow, painted in the style of Robert Walker, was held by the National Trust at Clandon Park.

 Family

-Sir Richard married Elizabeth Strangeways (c.
+Sir Richard Onslow married Elizabeth Strangeways (c.
 1601 – 27 August 1679), daughter and heir of Arthur Strangeways.
-They had fourteen children:
+They had 14 children: